We appreciate your interest in a position at Dordt. Please contact us if you have additional questions or would like more information about any item.

 - Giving assent to the three forms of Reformed Christian unity, namely the Belgic Confession, the Heidelberg Catechism, and the Canons of Dort.

-Dordt University endeavors to diversify its faculty within the framework of its mission.
+Dordt University endeavors to diversify its faculty and staff within the framework of its mission.
 The commitment of the university to nondiscrimination on the basis of age, color, disability, gender, national or ethnic origin, or race is consistent with federal and state requirements for nondiscrimination in employment.